 Most organizations eventually retire (shut down) aging business applications for several reasons including cost reduction, application consolidation, risk reduction, and because of new regulatory and eDiscovery requirements.
 However, one question that is not usually addressed early on is; what should be done with the associated application data?

 Retiring a major business application without addressing its associated data can leave you with huge amounts of orphaned data that can become an expensive problem later on.
-The main question companies who are retiring applications is what to do with the application’s data.
+The main question for companies who are retiring applications is what to do with the decommissioned application data.
 Some have made the argument that if the application has reached the point of being retired, then the associated data is probably no longer needed either.
 This assumption ignores the obvious regulatory and eDiscovery requirements that most businesses face, not to mention the possible business value the data may hold.

 As companies begin the application retirement process, several questions should be addressed ahead of time: